Western Caucasus

-The Western Caucasus is a western region of the Caucasus in Southern Russia, extending from the Black Sea to Mount Elbrus.
+The Western Caucasus is a western region of the North Caucasus in Southern Russia, extending from the Black Sea to Mount Elbrus.

 World Heritage Site

-The Western Caucasus includes a natural UNESCO World Heritage Site comprising the extreme western edge of the Caucasus Mountains.
-As stated by the UNESCO specialists, it is the only large mountain area in Europe that has not experienced significant human impact.
+The Western Caucasus includes a natural UNESCO World Heritage Site (named Western Caucasus), comprising the extreme western edge of the Caucasus Mountains.
+UNESCO specialists say that it is the only large mountain area in Europe that has not experienced significant human impact and has large areas of undisturbed mountain forest.
 Its habitats are exceptionally varied for such a small area, ranging from lowlands to glaciers.
-The site is situated 50 km to the north from the Russian resort of Sochi.
+It is situated 50 km north of the resort of Sochi.
+The site includes the whole Caucasus Nature Reserve with the exception of the Khosta Yew-Box Grove and including the whole Lago-Naki plateau.